SamuelFarrel/os232/links.md

 ## WEEK 5
 1. [What is Virtual Memory?](https://www.indeed.com/career-advice/career-development/virtual-memory#:~:text=Virtual%20memory%20is%20a%20method,or%20solid%2Dstate%20disk%20storage.) - A good article that explains about virtual memory and how virtual memory works.
 This article also give types and examples of virtual memory.
 2. [Allocation Methods in Memory Management](https://www.geeksforgeeks.org/partition-allocation-methods-in-memory-management/) - This article talks about different memory placement algorithm in operating system.
-3. [For Loop in C](https://www.w3schools.com/c/c_for_loop.php) - A good article to help you understand for loop concept in C programming languagge.
+3. [For Loop in C](https://www.w3schools.com/c/c_for_loop.php) - A good article to help you understand for loop concept in C programming language.
 This article can help you finish a few part of this week assignment.

 ## WEEK 6
 1. [Processes in Operating System](https://www.tutorialspoint.com/operating_system/os_processes.htm) - This article explains in depth about processes in operating system but still easy to understand.
 It discusses about the definition and concept, life cycle, PCB, and program.